-NOTE: the winner of the John Ness Beck Foundation Award (awarded each spring) will receive FREE TUITION to that summer’s workshop in addition to a cash prize.
-Starting in 2017, all workshop application pieces will automatically be considered for the award, so workshop applicants do not need to enter the contest separately.
+REMINDER: the winner of the John Ness Beck Foundation Award (awarded each spring) will receive FREE TUITION to the workshop, as well as a cash prize.
+All workshop application pieces will automatically be considered for the award, so workshop applicants do not need to enter the contest separately.

 Dates: June 24-27, 2019

 Location: First Presbyterian Church, 200 W. Washington St., Greenville, SC, 29601

 The John Ness Beck Foundation offers an annual workshop designed to further the art of church choral music, with the goal of furthering John Ness Beck’s vision of excellence in church choral music.
 The workshop will include a variety of learning formats, including master classes (discussing students’ recent works and works-in-progress), open Q/A times, presentations by our teachers of some of their own music (from a creative-process and marketability perspective), open discussion times regarding creative process, melody, accompaniments, text and text-setting, musical form/development, musical style, market/industry aspects of publishing, and more.
 A couple small homework assignments will also provide opportunity for meaningful discussion.
 The workshop will include much opportunity for learning, but will not be overly taxing; attendees should come away creatively refreshed, not exhausted.
 The teaching will focus on excellence in church choral music, in general; our faculty publish with a variety of publishers, in a variety of styles/genres of church music (as well as concert music).
-The workshop will also, admittedly, offer some specific perspective from Beckenhorst Press.
+The workshop will also, admittedly, offer some specific perspectives from Beckenhorst Press.

-Enrollment: For 2017 only, approximately 16-20 (composer) applicants will be accepted (instead of the usual limit of 8-12).
-The workshop remains committed to maximum personal interaction between participants and instructors, but the 2017 workshop will be an “open year” to allow a greater percentage of applicants to participate.
-Craig, Dan, and Howard will be in residence for the entire length of the workshop.
-(A small number of attendees from prior years may also be auditing the workshop.)
-Composers will also participate in, and benefit from, the lyricsts’ afternoon, in discussions of collaboration with living lyricsts.
-Networking is encouraged!
+Enrollment: Approximately 8-12 (composer) applicants will be accepted, to allow maximum personal interaction between participants and instructors.
+Dan and Howard will be in residence for the entire length of the workshop.
+(A small number of attendees from prior years usually audit the workshop the workshop as well, but do not get pieces reviewed; interested previous attendees, please contact Dan for details .)